 Sonnez les matines!
 Sonnez les matines!

 6. Itsy Bitsy Spider

-This classic rhyme even has its own set of hand motions that go along with it.
+This classic nursery rhyme even has its own set of hand motions that go along with it.
 The spider’s eternal struggle to get to the top of the waterspout is amusing rather than depressing for children.

 The itsy bitsy spider climbed up the waterspout.

 Down came the rain